 (ii) if the resident in restraint experiences a medical emergency, as soon as possible as indicated by the medical emergency.

-(G) If a facility restrains a resident as provided in subparagraph (B)(i) of this paragraph, the facility must obtain a written order authorizing the restraint from a health care professional acting within his or her scope of practice by the end of the first business day after the use of restraint.
+(G) If a facility restrains a resident as provided in subparagraph (B)(i) of this paragraph, the facility must obtain a written order authorizing the restraint from a health care professional acting within his or her scope of practice by the end of the first business day after the use of a restraint.

-(H) A facility must ensure that each resident and the resident's legally authorized representative are notified of the DADS rules and the facility's policies related to restraint and seclusion.
+(H) A facility must ensure that each resident and the resident's LAR are notified of HHSC rules and the facility's policies related to restraint and seclusion.

 (I) A facility may adopt policies that allow less use of restraint than allowed by the rules of this chapter.

-(5) In the area of pharmacy services, the following applies.
+(5) Pharmacy services.

 (A) All pharmacy services must comply with the Texas State Board of Pharmacy requirements, the Texas Pharmacy Act, and rules adopted thereunder, the Texas Controlled Substances Act, and Texas Health and Safety Code, Chapter 483 (relating to Dangerous Drugs).